-According to Cerulli Associates, 35 percent of financial professionals in the job today expect to retire over the next 10 years, putting a significant percentage of industry assets into flux.
-According to the report, more than one-quarter (26 percent) of financial professionals across all channels do not have a succession plan, and another 26 percent indicated that they expect someone in their practice to succeed them.1
+According to Cerulli Associates, 37percent of financial professionals in the job today expect to retire over the next 10 years, putting a significant percentage of industry assets into flux.
+According to the report, roughly 25 percent of financial professionals across all channels do not have a succession plan.
+Many expect someone in their practice to succeed them.1

 “When it comes to money and financial security, the adaptation to change can be daunting,” said Fishman.
 “When we first start working with a financial professional, it takes time to develop trust, confidence, and rapport.
 Opening up to someone about your hopes and dreams, as well as your anxiety and fears, is not easy and the willingness and ability to do so does not happen overnight.”

 That said, there are ways to minimize any anxiety you may feel about finding, and working with, a new financial professional.
 Planning ahead is half the battle.

 If your financial professional is nearing retirement age and has not yet shared his or her plans for next steps, ask:

 - Do they have a target date in mind?

 - Will they transition slowly into retirement?

 - Retain a small number of clients?